cyberleelawat/ZeroTrust/README.md

 ---

+## New Features (Added)

+### 1. Password Strength & Crack Time Estimator
+- Uses **zxcvbn** (client-side) to estimate password strength and present human-readable crack-time estimates (e.g., "centuries", "hours", "instant").
+- Shows the estimated crack time next to the generated/entered password so you can judge how strong the original phrase is before obfuscation.

+### 2. Email / Phone Breach Checker
+- Integrates with **Have I Been Pwned (HIBP)** to check if an **email address** appears in known public breaches.
+- Phone-number breach checks are more limited (HIBP phone checks require different endpoints / paid access) — current implementation focuses on **email** checks and explains how to add phone checks if you have an appropriate API/service.
+- **Important:** HIBP requires an **API key** for requests.
+The tool provides an input field that calls HIBP only from the client if an API key/configuration is supplied (no email data is sent anywhere else by default).

+---

 ## How it works (high level)

 The generator applies a series of **deterministic transformations** to the input (seeded by a simple hash).
 In short: